jonathansayer/CV/README.md

 - MPhys in Experimental Physics
 - Used experimental methods (similar to TDD) to develop scientific experiements.
-- Analysed large sets of data to draw conclusions and Hypothsyse theories.
+- Analysed large sets of data to draw conclusions and hypothesise theories.
 - Working in teams for large periods of time to develop and run experiments.
 - Advanced Mathematical Skills.